 Amount completed in 2013

-Between July 2011 and June 2012, 284.8 miles of forest buffers were reported being planted, achieving 30 percent of the annual target to restore 900 miles oer year.
-This is a decrease in forest buffer restoration rates compared to 2007 through 2010.
+Between July 2012 and June 2013, 228.9 miles of forest buffers were reported being planted, achieving 25 percent of the annual target to restore 900 miles per year.
 The state-by-state breakdown was:

-These numbers represent a slight increase in forest buffer planting from the previous year, when 240 miles were planted and a significant decrease from the 2002-2010 average of around 670 miles planted per year.
+These numbers represent a slight decrease in forest buffer planting from the previous year, when 285 miles were planted and a significant decrease from the 2002-2010 average of around 670 miles planted per year.
 Between 2012 and 2013, New York planted more forest buffers than during the previous year; Maryland planted slightly more; Pennsylvania, Virginia and West Virginia planted fewer; and Delaware stayed the same.

 As in past years, Pennsylvania contributed the majority of miles in 2013.
 Since 2000, Pennsylvania has restored 58% of the riparian forest miles in the watershed.

-This indicator includes stream bank and shoreline miles in the Bay watershed that are buffered by at least a 35-foot-wide area of vegetation.
+This indicator includes stream bank and shoreline miles in the Bay watershed that are buffered by at least a 35-foot-wide area of woody vegetation.

 This indicator tracks documented plantings of forest buffers along the Bay watershed’s streams and rivers.
 However, the gains do not necessarily represent a “net resource gain” Because the reporting does not take into account any buffers that have been lost.
 Approximately 58 percent of the riparian area in the Bay watershed is forested.
 Future assessments of forest buffer extent will more accurately capture forest buffer loss as well as gain.
 Also, future reporting of forest buffers to this indicator and to the Chesapeake Bay model will account for known losses of forest buffers.